“I Don’t Want to Eat Healthy”: 3 Keys to Help You Do It Anyways

 “I don’t want to eat healthy, even though I know I should”…sound familiar?
 Here are 3 keys to help you eat healthy and like it!

 Cardboard, weeds, twigs, styrofoam.
-These “affectionate” terms for healthy food are oftentimes not much of a stretch.
+These “affectionate” terms for healthy food are sometimes not far from what we imagine when we think about a healthy diet.

 A rice cake, for example, has about as much flavor as any of those inedibles, and yet it’s seen as a good option when trying to watch what you’re eating.
 In fact, choosing a rice cake over a cookie would earn you a blue ribbon in some circles.

-No wonder many of us don’t want to start eating “healthy”!
+No wonder many of us struggle to embrace healthy eating habits!

 If you have found yourself desiring to make better food choices but not able to push yourself to take the plunge, this post is for you.
 Here you will find suggestions and encouragement to jump in, no rice cakes needed.